 As the airlines increasingly crack down on baggage limits, lightweight travel items remain key.
-Travel can mean adventure and surprise, but no one wants the unwelcome surprise of additional fees for a few extra pounds.
+Travel can mean adventure and surprise, but no one wants the unwelcome surprise of additional fees for extra weight.

 Not only is it a solid idea to double check an airline’s baggage allowance and restriction policies, but it’s an even better course of action to outsmart the system.
 Ditch the bulk, and instead, pack lightweight items with high functionality to avoid excess baggage fees.
 What’s more, avoid the added burden on your joints as you lug, heave, and haul your items from place to place.